roobottom/cv-2020/_source/index.md

 * Designed and built websites for schools
 * Designed apps for iPhone and iPad
-* Designed and built new features for Firefly on the web
+* Prototyped and built new features for Firefly on the web
-* Ran research sessions
+* Conducted research with teachers and students
-* Account managed website customers
+* Gave presentations to school staff

 #### Older roles

 Here's a summary of the rest of my career:

-* *2009—2011*, Designer/front-end developer at Onalytica
+* *2009—2011*, UX/front-end developer at Onalytica
 * *2007-2008*, Freelance web designer
 * *2006-2007*, UI designer at Glaxstar
 * *2004-2007*, Web designer at Key Web and Marketing